Statement of British values

 At Westminster City School, we actively promote British values in the following ways:

-We encourage pupils and students to debate topics of interest and to make a meaningful contribution to our School.
+We encourage students to debate topics of interest and to make a meaningful contribution to our School.
 Our sixth formers, for example, take on leadership roles and responsibilities, while all pupils and students are regularly consulted (both formally and informally) on how our School may be improved.
-During national elections, we hold our own mock election, helping our young people go beyond the classroom to learn more about the British electoral system.
+During national elections, we hold our own mock elections, helping our young people go beyond the classroom to learn more about the British electoral system.

 Rule of law

 Our School’s sanctions and behaviour policy are well established and shared, while our rewards system creates a positive ethos.
 As well as rewarding 100 percent attendance and punctuality, we reward work of high quality, work that improves on past achievements, and consistent hard work and service to our local community.
-Assemblies celebrate achievements, as does our weekly parental bulletin, where those achieving a significant number of merits and distinctions are acknowledged.
+Assemblies celebrate achievements, as does our weekly parental bulletin where those achieving a significant number of merits and distinctions are acknowledged.
 Our annual Celebration of Achievement Evening at Westminster Abbey is an excellent event where achievements are also feted.

 In addition, our PSHCE curriculum in Year 7 develops an understanding of where the role of law comes from, as well as the positives and negatives of democracy, and the rights and responsibilities that we have as a community.

-Our safe and supportive environment helps pupils and students develop self-knowledge, self-confidence and a growth mind set in all areas of school life, including beyond the classroom through participation in our many extra-curricular clubs and activities.
+Our safe and supportive environment helps students develop self-knowledge, self-confidence and a growth mind set in all areas of school life, including beyond the classroom through participation in our many extra-curricular clubs and activities.
 Independent learning is encouraged and we offer frequent opportunities for our young people to grow in maturity and independence, particularly as they move towards our Sixth Form.

 Alongside this, our PSHCE programme in Year 7 enhances our School approach with a unit on healthy friendships, including anti-bullying sessions.
-Our pupils and students revisit this theme in our PSHCE drop down days each year, where guest speakers and organisations (such as Diversity Role Models) deliver sessions that promote equality, diversity and respect.
+Our students revisit this theme in our PSHCE drop down days each year, where guest speakers and organisations (such as Diversity Role Models) deliver sessions that promote equality, diversity and respect.